Neenach Volcano: Neenach

 The remnants of the eastern portion of the volcano, called the Neenach Formation, lie about 195 miles (314 kilometers) south of the western portion near Neenach, California.
 (34°44′58.30″N 118°35′51.62″W).
 The formation covers about 10 square miles and is notable for the distinct and strongly linear boundary along its southerly side, where the San Andreas Fault split the original volcano.
 This entire southern boundary is accessible by Pine Canyon Road (Los Angeles County Route N2) between Sandberg and Three Points.
-Surface rock exposures in the formation appear to consist primarily of dacite and andesite flows, which have weathered into nondescript low hills with few outcrops, unlike the dramatic megaliths in the northern portion.
+Surface rock exposures in the formation appear to consist primarily of dacite and andesite flows, which have weathered into undistinguished low hills with few outcrops, unlike the dramatic megaliths in the northern portion.
 Satellite imagery reveals several areas of exposed rhyolitic tuff and lapilli tuff, a light green pyroclastic rock that also occurs in Pinnacles National Park and was used to construct the visitor center and other structures there.
-Although the entire formation appears to be on private property, a segment of the Pacific Crest Trail transects the Neenach from southwest to northeast, with trailheads at the intersection of Lancaster Road (County Road 138) and 269th Street West and along Pine Canyon Road about 0.9 mile east of Horse Trail Campground, which is also on the PCT.
+Although the entire formation appears to be on private property, a segment of the Pacific Crest Trail transects the Neenach from southwest to northeast, with trailheads at the intersection of Lancaster Road (California State Route 138) and 269th Street West and along Pine Canyon Road about 0.9 mile east of Horse Trail Campground, which is also on the PCT.